SpectralVectors/MindMapper/README.md

 ## Notes
 This was requested by a user on RightClickSelect, and made possible by a blog post from Nikita: https://b3d.interplanety.org/en/multiline-text-in-blender-interface-panels/ on how to extend Blender's Panels to display multiline text strings.

+This addon gives you a custom Node Editor (just like the Shader Node Editor, or the Geometry Node Editor), which will appear in the Workspace menu after you install it.

+First, click 'New' to create a new node tree, then, click 'Add' > 'Mindmap' to add a new node.
+You can change the text and the background color of the node, as well as connect it to one or more other nodes to create a flowchart.

 It works by displaying a String Property as multiple Label strings, separated by number of characters.

 The complete text will display on the node, but in order to edit it, you must open the 'N' properties panel, then, under 'Node', under 'Properties' you can type or paste any text you like.